 That’s where we can help.
 For a speedy and savvy shopping trip, read our curtain buying guide, below.

-Before you get distracted by pretty pigments and dazzling designs, you firstly need to consider how you want to hang your curtains.
+Before you get distracted by pretty pigments and dazzling designs, you firstly need to consider how you want to hang your made to measure curtains.
 More specifically, are you going to opt for a smart track or a simple pole?

 In terms of functionality, they are essentially the same.
 The difference is that curtain poles remain visible as the fabric is hooked through a metal or wooden pole.
 They’re more decorative than tracks and you can even accessorise them with stylish finials, adding a touch of opulence to your window dressing.